HACC2020/GamingTheArchives/INSTRUCTIONS.md

 The last step of creating a project is to submit a list of image URLs for the documents to be transcribed.
 It is important that these URLs be **publicly** accessible.
 URLs that start with `file:///` aren't going to work because they are only accessible on your own machine.
 Also some file hosting services restrict access to the files they host.
 To be sure your URL is publicly accessible check that it starts with `http://` or `https://` and that you can view it using an "Incognito" or "Private" browser window.
 If you need some URLs to test with you can find a list of samples [here](samples/ChineseArrivals_1878/images/image-urls.txt).

 Once your project is created it will be listed as "Inactive" and only visible to logged in users.
-To publish your new project, click on its name to go to the project details page, then click the gear icon on the right and side of the page.
+To publish your new project, click on its name to go to the project details page, then click the gear icon on the upper right side of the page.
 This will take you to the settings screen where you can change details of the project, make adjustments to the field list, and activate the project by clicking the checkbox in the lower left.
 Once you save that change your project is ready to start archiving.

 ## TODO